techemstudios/pascal-s-triangle/README.md

 `` [ [1], [1,1], [1,2,1], [1,3,3,1], ... ] ``

 Your assignment is to create a program (in any language, but Python is encouraged since that is our Primary instructional language) that will generate Pascal's triangle given an input for the number of levels.
-Then you will produce a plot where the x-axis is the level number and y is the sum of that level, but you should actually sum the row your program generated.
+Then you will produce a plot where the x-axis is the level number and y is the sum of that level, but you should actually sum the row your program generated for the plot.

 For this assignment, you'll see a python program you can use as a basis for your solution.
 The included program generates the Fibonacci series and plots it.
 To run it, using Python 3.6, you can simply: